-- Regularly occupied spaces include living room, bed rooms, dining room, study room, kitchen, etc., - Regularly occupied spaces which are used for multi- purpose, such as living-cum-dining room, can be considered as separate spaces based on the function.
-The room boundary need not be a physical boundary. - Window openings in dwelling unit where the angle of obstruction of objects obscuring the sky dome is greater than 70° from the horizontal shall not be considered for daylight calculations (refer figure no.1)
+- Regularly occupied spaces include living room, bedrooms, dining room, study room, kitchen, etc., - Regularly occupied spaces which are used for multi- purpose, such as living-cum-dining room, can be considered as separate spaces based on the function.
+The room boundary need not be a physical boundary. - Window openings in dwelling unit where the angle of obstruction of objects obscuring the sky dome is greater than 70° from the horizontal shall not be considered for daylight calculations (refer following figure)